niko78900/RenoAPI/Documentation/Documentation.md

       "taskIds": [],
       "eta": 4
     }
+- Accepts contractor or contractorId, number_of_workers or numberOfWorkers or workers, eta or ETA.
+- 404 if contractorId is invalid.
 - DELETE /api/projects/{id}
-  - Deletes a project (no task cascade).
+  - Deletes a project and its tasks.
 - PATCH /api/projects/{id}/contractor
   - Body: { "contractorId": "NEW_CONTRACTOR_ID", "latitude": 41.9982, "longitude": 21.4254 }
+  - contractor is also accepted in place of contractorId.
 - PATCH /api/projects/{id}/contractor/remove
   - Clears contractorId.
 - PATCH /api/projects/{id}/address